 Common Causes of Brown Stains on Your Teeth

 Here are a few of the most common causes of brown stains on the teeth.
-Even though your teeth may be stained, one of the best ways to lighten your teeth is with teeth whitening.
+Even though your teeth may be stained, an ideal to lighten your teeth is with teeth whitening.
 Monrovia patients can get beautiful, bright white teeth in just a few treatments.

 - Beverages and Food – Foods like pasta sauce and berries have high levels of stain-causing elements that can turn your teeth brown.
 Beverages like coffee, red wine, and even dark sodas can also cause your teeth to turn a brownish color.
 Brushing your teeth, rinsing your mouth, and drinking through a straw could help prevent these stains.